ipoom-jeong/resume_ipoom/content/publication/a-quantitative-analysis-and-guideline-of-data-streaming-accelerator-in-intel-4th-gen-xeon-scalable-processors/index.md

 draft: false
 url_pdf: https://arxiv.org/abs/2305.02480
 featured: true
-summary: In this paper, we set out to introduce the latest features supported by Intel DSA (Data Streaming Accelerator), deep-dive into its versatility, and analyze its throughput benefits through a comprehensive evaluation.
+summary: In this work, we set out to introduce the latest features supported by Intel DSA (Data Streaming Accelerator), deep-dive into its versatility, and analyze its throughput benefits through a comprehensive evaluation.
 url_dataset: ""